IgniteUI/igniteui-documentation/topics/02_Controls/igZoombar/06_igZoombar_Integration_with_Custom_Components.md

 ## <a id="provider-structure"></a> Provider Structure

 The custom provider should implement all methods available in the base class `$.ig.igZoombarProviderDefault`.
-It should be defined in the same namespace if only its name is passed to igZoombar (the suggested option when using the MVC helpers for the widget).
+It should be defined in the same namespace if only its name is passed to igZoombar (the suggested option when using the %%ProductNameMVC%% Zoombar).

 A brief description of each method follows: